 Featured TopicTalking to your kids about vaccinesMay 11, 2021

-If more people are vaccinated for the flu, fewer people will become sick with the flu and fewer patients will require hospitalization.
-When there are fewer flu cases, hospital resources are available to care for patients with COVID-19 or other health concerns.
+If more people are vaccinated for flu, fewer people will become sick with the flu and fewer patients will require hospitalization.
+When there are fewer flu cases, hospital resources are available to care for patients with other health concerns, including COVID-19.

 This year's flu season

 Flu season in North America typically occurs between October and May.
 It's possible that the viruses that cause COVID-19 and the flu may spread in your community at the same time during flu season.
 If this happens, people could become ill with COVID-19 and the flu at the same time.
 Getting vaccinated for COVID-19 and the flu can reduce their spread.

 Importance of vaccinations

 The current recommendation is that everyone over 6 months should get vaccinated for flu.
 The flu shot also can reduce the severity of the flu and the risk of serious complications.

 Each year's flu vaccine protects from the three or four influenza viruses expected to be the most common during that year's flu season.
 The vaccine can be given as a shot or nasal spray.

 While the flu shot doesn't prevent you from getting COVID-19, some research has found that getting vaccinated for the flu vaccine might lower the risk of becoming infected with COVID-19.
 Research also shows that getting vaccinated for flu does not make you more likely to get infected with COVID-19 or acquire other respiratory infections.